shandutta/local-llm-tests/README.md

   - `bin/local-llm-launcher.sh status` – prints current state and log file locations.
   - Set `LOCAL_LLM_DEFAULT_MODEL` to change the default model the launcher starts.
 - `desktop/local-llm-start.desktop` and `desktop/local-llm-stop.desktop` – sample GNOME/KDE desktop entries wired to the launcher script.
-- `bin/local-vllm` + `virtualization/vllm/` – optional vLLM-based stack for FP4 Qwen3 Coder 30B (OpenAI-compatible endpoint optimized for IDE code completion).
-See `docs/vllm-code-completion.md` for both the docker compose and Docker Model Runner flows (`bin/local-vllm-docker-model`).
+- `bin/local-vllm` + `virtualization/vllm/` – optional vLLM-based stack for Qwen3 Coder 30B (FP8 by default).
+See `docs/vllm-code-completion.md` for local usage and `docs/vast-ai.md` for spinning it up on a Vast.ai server via `scripts/bootstrap-vast.sh`.

 To install the desktop entries: